UGent-HES/FPGA-CAD-Framework/README.md

 <li>
 Packing:
 <ul>
-  <li>Partitioning based packing: A multi-threaded implementation of a packer.
+  <li>Partitioning based packing: a multi-threaded implementation of a packer.
 Packing happens in two phases.
 Firstly the partitioningsbased packing and secondly the seed-based packing phase.
 A second phase is necessary to allow the packer to check architectural constraints. </li>
 </ul>
 </li>